prpaskov/publicationBot/README.md

                 version = <str>,
                 verbose = <bool>)
 ```
-Model: -"claude", "chatgpt" or "gemini"
+**Model:** "claude", "chatgpt" or "gemini"

-Temperature: temperature 0-2.
+**Temperature:** temperature of model from 0-2.
 If not specified, will use model default value.

-Version: version of model to use (i.e. 'gpt-3.5-turbo').
+**Version:** version of model to use (i.e. 'gpt-3.5-turbo').
 If not specified, will use most recent version of specified model.

-Verbose: if True, prints prompts and responses during writing process.
+**Verbose:** if True, prints prompts and responses during writing process.
 If not specified, defaults to False.

 2. Write paper using write_paper function:
 ```python